Lego Star Wars: Television specials

+Multiple Lego Star Wars reference books, short stories and coloring books have been released.
+Additionally multiple Lego Star Wars magazines release monthly.

 Other merchandise

-The Lego Star Wars brand has also produced Plush Toy Collection.
+The Lego Star Wars brand has also produced plush toys, alarm clocks in the design of minifigures and minifigures with keychain rings and magnets.
+They also released minifigures integrated into pens as part of Lego Writing.

 Reception

 In 2015, The Lego Group has seen its first half results jump 18 percent for 2015, fuelled by the popularity of Lego Star Wars, Lego Jurassic World and Lego Technic.

 In 2018, the Toy Retailers Association listed BB-8 (set number: 75187) and Millennium Falcon (set number: 75192) on its official list of 2018 Toy of the Year Awards.

 In 2020, Lego Star Wars theme became the Top-selling themes for the year.

 In 2021, the Toy Retailers Association listed The Razor Crest (set number: 75292) on its official list of 2021 Toy of The Year Awards.

 In June 2021, R2-D2 (set number: 75308) was listed as the "Top 20 Lego Sets List" by Lego fansite Brick Fanatics.

 In 2020, The Lego Group reported that the Lego Technic, Lego Star Wars, Lego Classic, Lego Disney Princess, Lego Harry Potter and Lego Speed Champions, "The strong results are due to our incredible team," and that these themes had helped to push revenue for the first half of 2020 grow 7% to DKK 15.7 billion compared with the same period in 2019.

 In 2021, Darth Vader Helmet (set number: 75304) was listed as one of the "Top 10 toys for Christmas 2021" by Tesco.

 In March 2022, The Lego Group reported that the Lego City, Lego Technic, Lego Creator Expert, Lego Harry Potter and Lego Star Wars themes had earned for the full year of 2021.
 Revenue for the year grew 27 percent versus 2020 to DKK 55.3 billion and consumer sales grew 22 percent over the same period, outpacing the toy industry and driving market share growth globally and in largest markets.